RomanRedkovskiy/TaskPlanner/README.md

 `DB_PASS` -> password for MySQL user (e.g. `root`)
 `TASK_DB_NAME` -> database name (Flyway will create database automatically, but you must specify database name anyway, e.g. `planner_tasks_db`)

-`application.yml` file also has `magration.path` value, which is a reference for Flyway migrations.
+`application.yml` file also has `migration.path` value, which is a reference for Flyway migrations.
 You can see all initial migrations in resources/db/migration.

 ### front-end: